 For example, many companies with physical locations now promote non-binary and genderqueer inclusion with gender-neutral restrooms.
 Other companies have private, safe spaces, such as lactation rooms for new mothers, prayer spaces, and quiet workspaces for more introverted individuals who may become overstimulated by open floor plans.

-5. Integrate inclusivity into your core values
+5. Make inclusivity part of your company values

 How offering personalized benefits can make your workplace more inclusive